Condensed Gradient Boosting: Experiments

-As it can be observed in Table~\ref{table:TrainingTimes} the results are generally more favorable to two methods based in single multi-output trees: C-GB and GBDT-MO.
-The C-GB trained faster in eight datasets, and the GBDT-MO trained faster in seven.
+The time performances are outlined in Table \ref{table:TrainingTimes}.
+The results of this table are generally more favorable to two methods based on multi-output trees: C-GB and GBDT-MO.
+C-GB trained faster in eight datasets, and the GBDT-MO trained faster in seven.
 In addition, the training times are generally favorable to C-GB in the largest datasets: for instance in {\it CIFAR-10} and {\it MNIST}, GBDT-MO is respectively $2528.42$ and $861.12$ seconds slower than the C-GB.
 The training times for GB are clearly slower than those of C-GB.
-With respect to the test time needed to evaluate $10^5$ instances, the GBDT-MO model was the fastest in nine datasets and C-GB in four.
+Regarding the test time required to evaluate $10^5$ instances, the GBDT-MO model was the fastest in nine datasets and C-GB in four.
 The results of GB, in this regard, are somewhat more competitive in small datasets, even though one tree per class and iteration has to be evaluated.
 The reason for this is that in general, the size of the decision trees generated by GB is smaller.